by High Country Gardens

 I heartily recommend planting Salvia pachyphylla and Salvia dorrii in arid western gardens.
 These two evergreen species are native to California and the Great Basin of UT, OR and NV.
 Not widely known outside of the native plant gardening community, these two species are especially nice with their silver leaves and showy blue/purple flowers.
 But they are not for planting in areas that get more than 12 to 16 inches of annual precipitation.
 They are true Westerners.

-Two other species of Salvia that have proven themselves to be outstanding early fall bloomers with excellent cold hardiness are Salvia azurea and Salvia reptans (West TX form).
-These two tall, blue-flowered species stand out in the fall garden with their finely textured foliage.
+Two other species of Salvia that have proven themselves to be outstanding early fall bloomers with excellent cold hardiness are Salvia azurea and Salvia reptans Autumn Sapphire .
+These two blue-flowered species stand out in the fall garden with their finely textured foliage.
 I’ve found that the hummingbirds eagerly seek out these two, in spite of not having brightly colored pink, red or orange flowers that hummers generally prefer.

 © All articles are copyrighted by High Country Gardens.
 Republishing an entire High Country Gardens blog post or article is prohibited without written permission.
 Please feel free to share a short excerpt with a link back to the article on social media websites, such as Facebook and Pinterest.